ucsd-cse131-sp17/pa2/README.md

 - Multiple Bindings ie. `ELet(["x", 2], ["y", 5], ["x", 5], x+y)`

-  Error string =  " Multiple bindings for variable identifier {id name}"
+  Error string =  "Multiple bindings for variable identifier {id name}"

 Note that once an error is found, it should be added to the return string list and check should still continue to find any other errors.

 #### Error handling with assembly

-We will be also asking you to handling errors in the compilation of the program.
-The only errors you will need to check here are:
+We also ask you to handle errors in the compilation of the program.
+The only errors you need to check here are:

 - `-`, `+`, `*`, `<`, and `>` should raise an error (by printing it out) with
-  the substring `"expected a number"` if the operation doesn't get two numbers (you can print more than this if you like, but it must be a substring)
+  the string `"expected a number"` if the operation doesn't get two numbers.
+  (You can print more than this if you like, but your message must contain the above string.)
-- `add1` and `sub1` should raise an error with the substring `"expected a number"` if the argument isn't a number
+- `add1` and `sub1` should raise an error with the substring `"expected a number"` if the argument isn't a number.
 - `if` should raise an error with the substring `"expected a boolean"` if the conditional value is not a boolean.
 - `+`, `-`, and `*` should raise an error with the substring `"overflow"` if the result overflows, and falls outside the range representable in 31 bits.
-  The `jo` instruction (not to be confused with the Joe Instructor) which jumps if the last instruction overflowed, is helpful here.
+  The `jo` instruction (not to be confused with the Joe Instructor), which jumps if the last instruction overflowed, is helpful here.

 These error messages should be printed on standard _error_, so use a call like: